-Construction Management
+Construction Management (Dunedin only)

-- Minimum of 50 NCEA Level 2 credits including 12 credits in maths and a minimum of 12 NCEA Level 1 literacy credits, or be able to demonstrate equivalent knowledge and skills. - You need to be working in the construction industry with a NZ trade background or similar. - You need to be working in a supervisory capacity during your study duration (or will have the opportunity to do that). - IELTS 6.0 (no band score lower than 5.5) from one test completed in the last two years, or equivalent.
+- Minimum of 50 NCEA Level 2 credits including 12 credits in maths and a minimum of 12 NCEA Level 1 Literacy credits, or be able to demonstrate equivalent knowledge and skills. - You need to be working in the construction industry with a New Zealand trade background or similar. - You need to be working in a supervisory capacity during your study duration (or will have the opportunity to do that). - IELTS 6.0 (no band score lower than 5.5) from one test completed in the last two years, or equivalent.